 What are donor-advised funds?

 A donor-advised fund, or a DAF, is an account that is established for managing charitable donations on behalf of an organization, family, or individual.
 Donors can contribute to their DAF account as often as they would like.
 The donor gets an immediate tax deduction for making a contribution to the fund but they don’t have to choose the non-profit organization to gift the funds to immediately.
-A sponsoring organization has legal control over the assets once they have been deposited into the funds.
-However, the donor generally gets to decide when to send the funds to the non profit organization.

 The first donor-advised funds were created in the 1930s but they were not formally recognized until the Pension Protection Act of 2006.
 Donor-advised funds are now the fastest-growing form of philanthropy.
+There are more than 1.2 million DAF accounts as of 2021.

 How do donor-advised funds work?